 Reading Tips for Parents of Toddlers

-These tips for parents of toddlers are also available as a one-page handout to download and print.
+These tips for parents of toddlers are also available to download and print:

 Don’t expect your toddler to sit still for a book

 Toddlers need to move, so don't worry if they act out stories or just skip, romp, or tumble as you read to them.
 They may be moving, but they are listening.